andrewcumming/phys512/outline.md

 - Homework and project submissions will be through each students private Github repository
 - Grades will be distributed in myCourses
 - A Slack workspace is available for the class for students to collaborate on projects and to ask questions or discuss the homework.
 Note that discussions and questions about homework **must** be posted to the `#homework` channel (we will make a tool available to post questions anonymously if you prefer to do that). *Note that the TAs will not answer questions about homework via direct message in Slack, you must use the homework channel.*

+The homework will be graded according to the following rubric:

+0. No meaningful attempt made at a solution (no code, unrelated code, non-functional code whose function is hard to determine).
+1. Part of an answer provided / a plan or idea for a solution is discernible.
+Partly functional code that can be understood and forms the beginnings of a solution.
+2. An understanding of the problem and a concrete idea for an answer / code implementation is present.
+Code is almost functional and understandable, but does not fully solve the problem.
+Alternatively, there is a complete working code but the code is hard to understand (poor style or commenting).
+3. Demonstrates a clear understanding of the problem and it's solution.
+Working *clear* code, or non-working code with a clear explanation of what the problem with it may be.

 ## McGill policy statements